shibut12/diary-of-a-polyglot-programmer/SQL Server/Scripts/rerunnable-scripts-data-load-table-create.md

 	and type = N'U')
 begin
-	-- create a temporary table to hold records create table #customer( --table name prepend with # are provate tables and only accessible to the process created it Id int not null primary key,
+	-- create a temporary table to hold records create table #customer( --table name prepends with # are private tables and only accessible to the process created it Id int not null primary key,
 		FirstName nvarchar (200),
 		LastName nvarchar(200),